Double Freecell

 What is Double Freecell?

-Double Freecell is a two deck Freecell variant with a larger puzzle space, longer runs, and more complex planning.
-It keeps the same core mechanics but demands stronger position control and sequencing.
+Double Freecell is a two-deck Freecell variant with a larger puzzle space, longer dependency chains, and more complex planning.
+It keeps the same core mechanics as classic Freecell but demands stronger position control and sequencing across 10 taller tableau columns.

 Double Freecell history

-Double Freecell evolved from classic Freecell as players looked for a larger and tougher open information challenge.
-It became a favorite among advanced solitaire players who prefer deep tactical play.
+Double Freecell evolved from classic Freecell as players looked for a larger and tougher open-information challenge.
+It became a favorite among advanced solitaire players who prefer deep tactical play in the Freecell family.
+The two-deck format preserves all of Freecell's full-visibility design while introducing duplicate card management as a distinct strategic layer.

 How to play Double Freecell